 Still not convinced on why regular exercise should be a part of your everyday life?
 Research estimates that nearly half (45%) of Australian adults will experience a mental health condition in their lifetime and a staggering 20% of the population have experienced a common mental health condition in the past 12 months.
 These statistics highlight the importance of using exercise as a self-help strategy to improve your mental health and general well-being.

-Whether you have experience with a mental health condition or just want to boost your mental health and well-being by reaping the benefits of exercise, here are a few endorphin-boosting, stress-releasing forms of exercise that you can incorporate in your everyday life…
+Whether you have experience with a mental health condition or just want to boost your mental health and well-being by reaping the benefits of exercise, here are a few endorphin-boosting, stress-releasing forms of exercise that you can incorporate into your everyday life…

 Walking for Positivity